Blockchain-Oracle/aptoTip/REFACTORING_GUIDE.md

-# 🔄 TipLink Refactoring Guide: Mock Data → Real Data
+# 🔄 AptoTip Refactoring Guide: Mock Data → Real Data

 This guide documents the complete integration ready for refactoring from mock data to real database + blockchain data.